Thomas Jane: Career

-Jane said in June 2007 that Zack Snyder had expressed interest in casting him for the role of the Comedian for the adaptation of Alan Moore's graphic novel Watchmen, but because he was too busy, he turned down the role, which was eventually given to Jeffrey Dean Morgan.
+Jane said in June 2007 that Zack Snyder had expressed interest in casting him for the role of the Comedian for the adaptation of Alan Moore's graphic novel Watchmen (1986–1987), but because he was too busy, he turned down the role, which was eventually given to Jeffrey Dean Morgan.
 The same year he starred in Frank Darabont's adaptation of the Stephen King novella, The Mist.
 His directorial debut was the 2009 film Dark Country, in which he also played the main character.
 In 2009, Jane starred with Ving Rhames in the crime film Give 'Em Hell, Malone, which premiered at San Diego Comic-Con.

 On December 18, 2008, HBO announced it was picking up the black comedy Hung, and Jane was contracted to star in the show.
 He plays the character of Ray Drecker, a high-school history teacher and basketball coach, who after attending a self-help class while being down on his luck, decides to market the large size of his penis as a path to success.
 The series was renewed for a second season, which aired in the summer of 2010.
 The show was renewed for a final season, which aired in fall of 2011.

 Jane appeared on the June/July 2010 cover of Men's Fitness magazine.
 He voiced the character Jonah Hex in an animated short as a companion piece on the Special Edition Blu-ray and two-disc Special Edition DVD release of Batman: Under the Red Hood.

 On June 7, 2012, Jane released a digital EP, Don't Come Home, under the pseudonym Rusty Blades.
 At the 2012 San Diego Comic-Con, Jane debuted an independently financed Punisher short film, Dirty Laundry, directed by Phil Joanou and co-starring Ron Perlman.

-Jane portrayed one of the lead roles in the critically acclaimed The Expanse, playing detective Joe Miller.l for four of the show's six seasons.
+Jane portrayed one of the lead roles in the critically acclaimed The Expanse, playing detective Joe Miller for four of the show's six seasons.

 Jane co-starred in Shane Black's The Predator (2018), a direct sequel to the 1987 film Predator and the 1990 film Predator 2.

 Jane plays a lead role in the Australian crime drama series Troppo, the first season of which aired in 2022 and the second in 2024.

 In August 2024, actor Jon Bernthal revealed that he trained with Thomas Jane to prepare for his role in the Disney+ series Daredevil: Born Again.
 The collaboration, which brought together two actors known for portraying the Punisher, highlights Jane's continued influence in the action genre.

+In December 2025, it was announced that Jane will portray Dr. Leonard 'Bones' McCoy in the 5th season of Star Trek: Strange New Worlds.